Al Pilong Jr.

 Maria Elena Pace, M.D.

-Maria Elena Pace, M.D., currently serves as the Community Division Chair at Novant Health UVA Health System Prince William Medical Center and Novant Health UVA Health System Haymarket Medical Center.
-Prior to her current role, Dr. Pace worked for Virginia Radiology Associates at the Haymarket Medical Center from 2002-2017 as a Diagnostic Radiologist, Department Chair and Vice Department Chair
+Maria Elena Pace, M.D., is a practicing board certified Radiologist who previously served as Community Division Chair at Novant Health UVA Health System Prince William Medical Center and Novant Health UVA Health System Haymarket Medical Center.
+She was a previous partner with Virginia Radiology Associates from 2002-2017 and served multiple leadership roles including serving on the Medical Executive Committee as the Radiology Department Chair and Vice Chair.
+She serves on the Breast Program Leadership and Breast Cancer Committees.

-After graduating from Eastern Virginia Medical School, Dr. Pace completed her residency in Diagnostic Radiology and a Fellowship in Cross-Sectional-Imaging at the University of Maryland Medical System before joining the National Naval Medical Center as a Staff Radiologist, Program Director and Fellowship Program Director of Cross-Sectional-Imaging
+Dr. Pace received her medical degree from Eastern Virginia Medical School.
+She completed her residency in Diagnostic Radiology and Fellowship in Cross Sectional Imaging at the University of Maryland Medical Systems.
+Dr. Pace served as an active duty Lieutenant Commander at the National Naval Medical Center.
+Her roles included Staff Radiologist, Program Director and Fellowship Program Director of Cross Sectional Imaging.

 Jackson Miller has served the people of Virginia since 2004.
 First, as a member of the Manassas City Council (2004-2006), and then as a member of the Virginia House of Delegates representing the 50th district (VA50) (2006-2018).